corda/corda-gradle-plugins/README.md

 - [`net.corda.plugins.quasar-utils`](quasar-utils/README.rst)\
 This plugin configures a Gradle module to use Quasar.
 Specifically:
-    - It allows you to specify the Maven group, version and classifier of the `quasar-core` artifact to use.
+    - It allows you to specify the Maven group, version and classifier of the `quasar-core-osgi` artifacts to use.
-    - Adds the `quasar-core` artifact, along with all of its transitive dependencies, to Gradle's `cordaRuntime` configuration.
+    - Adds the `quasar-core-osgi` artifact, along with all of its transitive dependencies, to Gradle's `cordaRuntimeOnly` configuration.
-    - Adds the `quasar-core` artifact to Gradle's `compileOnly` configuration without any of its transitive dependencies.
+    - Adds the `quasar-core-osgi` artifact to Gradle's `compileOnly` configuration without any of its transitive dependencies.
-    - Applies `quasar-core` as a Java agent to all of the module's `JavaExec` tasks.
+    - Applies `quasar-core-osgi` as a Java agent to all of the module's `JavaExec` tasks.
-    - Applies `quasar-core` as a Java agent to all of the module's `Test` tasks.
+    - Applies `quasar-core-osgi` as a Java agent to all of the module's `Test` tasks.
     - Provides a `quasar` Gradle extension so that you can configure which classes the Quasar java agent should not instrument at runtime.